About CSL Anacortes

 We celebrate Holidays, Holy Days, Birthdays and Oneness.
 We are a Community who supports our personal growth and the needs of our community.
 We are an Inclusive Community, without regard to age, race, ethnicity, gender identification, height, weight or your Spiritual Path.

-If you like Wayne Dyer, Terry Cole Whitaker, Eckhart Tolle, Oprah Winfrey, Alan Watts, Joe Dispenza, Michael Beckwith and others, you’ll love our Center for Spiritual Living in Anacortes.
+If you like Wayne Dyer, Terry Cole Whitaker, Eckhart Tolle, Oprah Winfrey, Joel Goldsmith, Joe Dispenza, Michael Beckwith and others, you’ll love our Center for Spiritual Living in Anacortes.
 We are a New Thought community that studies the philosophy of Ernest Holmes, and also Transcendental relatives such as Ralph Waldo Emerson, Emma Curtis Hopkins, and others.
 We provide spiritual tools for personal transformation, and it is our intention to help make the world a better place.

 We extend a warm welcome to people of all religious backgrounds and faiths in search of a spiritual community where they are respected and accepted for who they are.
 We aim to inspire and support each and every person in growing into their highest potential.
 CSL Anacortes is a place to make friends, share experiences with like-minded people, and know the power and presence of God in your daily life.